HosamAlkhaldy5/HosamAlkhaldy5/README.md

 - 👋 Hi, I’m @HosamAlkhaldy5
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the society
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 HosamAlkhaldy5/HosamAlkhaldy5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.